Sparse Decomposition of Graph Neural Networks: Preliminaries and Problem Definition

 \subsection{Online Prediction for Node Representations from GNN}

 \emph{Online predicton} is a model serving paradigm that computes the prediction of a few arbitrary samples upon request \citep{crankshaw2019design}.
 It has stringent requirements for low latency and high throughput.
-The advantage of online prediction is to reflect the dynamic features.
+The advantage of online prediction is that it reflects dynamic features.
 In the case of node-level online prediction for GNNs, we need to compute the embeddings in~\numref{eq:g_def} of a few nodes efficiently upon request.

 The complexity of computing a node representation in \numref{eq:g_def} is proportional to the number of receptive nodes.
 Specifically, for the message-passing-based models, the number of receptive nodes potentially grows exponentially with the number of GNN layers~\citep{zeng2020graphsaint}.
 For a graph transformer, one of the primary motivations is to enlarge the number of receptive nodes even if they are not connected to the target node, so the number of receptive nodes is usually larger than the message-passing-based models~\citep{min2022transformer}.
 Therefore, deploying an online prediction system for GNN models is challenging due to the potentially very large number of receptive nodes.
 For any GNN model, we aim to find an approximate computation $\hat{g}(z,\rmX|\gG)$, so that the \emph{inference complexity} is linear with respect to the number of GNN layers $L$ and the average node degree $\bar{d}$, i.e., $O(\bar{d}L)$.
 We require that $\hat{g}(z,\rmX|\gG)$ should be close to $g(z,\rmX|\gG)$ for $\forall z\in \gV$.